-- PC based, multi-tasking operating system The PC platform allows cheap and flexible hardware.
-GNSMART runs on multitasking operating systems (Windows NT/2000 or IBM OS/2) to allow the integration with commercial or user provided software. - Modular system available.
-Only the very basic data acquisition capabilities without any internal RAM or RTCM options are required, which allows to use cheap sensor hardware.
+• PC based, multi-tasking operating system

+The PC platform allows cheap and flexible hardware.
+GNSMART runs on multitasking operating systems (Windows NT/2000 or IBM OS/2) to allow the integration with commercial or user provided software.

+• Modular system

 GNSMART is a modular system.
 It provides all components for a (D)GPS service provider: reference station, communication modules, GPS-multistation-networking, integrity monitoring, alarm management, data distribution and other special tools.
 The modules can run on a single computer or distributed over local or wide area computer network.